open-mmlab/mmcv/README.md

 ## Highlights

 The OpenMMLab team released a new generation of training engine [MMEngine](https://github.com/open-mmlab/mmengine) at the World Artificial Intelligence Conference on September 1, 2022.
 It is a foundational library for training deep learning models.
 Compared with MMCV, it provides a universal and powerful runner, an open architecture with a more unified interface, and a more customizable training process.
-At the same time, MMCV released v2.0.0 release candidate version.

 MMCV v2.0.0 official version was released on April 6, 2023.
 In version 2.x, it removed components related to the training process and added a data transformation module.
 Also, starting from 2.x, it renamed the package names **mmcv** to **mmcv-lite** and **mmcv-full** to **mmcv**.
 For details, see [Compatibility Documentation](docs/en/compatibility.md).